-Official transcript from graduating high school or equivalent (may be waived for college graduates upon request).
-Official transcripts from all post-secondary institutions attended with a combined cumulative GPA of at least a 2.0.

-Applicants must attend an information session and complete a locally administered math and timed assessment test.
+- Official high school transcript verifying graduation or equivalent (may be waived for college graduates upon request) - Official transcripts from all post-secondary institutions attended with a combined cumulative GPA of at least a 2.0. - Applicants must attend an information session and complete a locally administered math and timed assessment test.
 Official SAT or ACT test score report with a minimum 850 (SAT) or 17 (ACT) may be substituted.
 Copies of official score reports and scores reported on an official transcript will be accepted (may be waived for college graduates upon request).
 For the SAT, we consider only the critical reading and math scores in calculating the minimum requirements